JStan811/google-homepage/README.md

 Skills demonstrated:
 - Using Developer Tools to gather information about a web page.
-- Create an html document
+- Create an html document.
-- Apply CSS to an html document
+- Apply CSS to an html document.
-- Use Git to save my work to Github
+- Use Git to save my work to Github.
 - (more to come after completing the project...)